 Additionally, some people feel stressed when they have to make two mortgage payments while they accrue interest on a bridge loan (because of the additional funds going out each month).
 If the home they're trying to sell isn't getting any offers, this could become even more stressful.

 Not all lenders have set guidelines for minimum FICO scores or debt-to-income ratios for bridge loans.
 Funding is guided by more of a "does it make sense?" underwriting approach.
 The piece of the puzzle that requires guidelines is the long-term financing obtained on the new home.

 Some lenders who make conforming loans exclude the bridge loan payment for qualifying purposes.
-The borrower is qualified to buy the move-up home by adding together the existing mortgage payment, if any, on her existing home to the new mortgage payment on the move-up home.
+The borrower is qualified to buy the move-up home by adding together the existing mortgage payment, if any, on their existing home to the new mortgage payment on the move-up home.

 Average Fees for Bridge Loans

 Here are some sample fees based on a $10,000 loan.
-The administration fee is 8.5% and appraisal fee is 4.75%.
+The administration fee is 8.5% and the appraisal fee is 4.75%.
 Certain fees will be charged at a higher rate than others.